langitketujuh/l7-os/README.md

 ## The LangitKetujuh Linux live maker and installer

-GNU/Linux Musl distribution based on Voidlinux with KDE Desktop Environment.
-Rolling Release Stable, Light and Efficient.
-Lite edition for standard apps and Pro edition for the needs of designers, illustrators, animators and game designers.
+GNU/Linux Musl distribution based on Voidlinux with KDE desktop environment.
+Rolling release stable, light and efficient. `lite` edition for common users and `studio` edition for the needs of designers, illustrators, animators and game designers.

 #### System requirement: